Modify or Optimise – Choose wisely

-First of all, a vehicle under factory warranty, this becomes null and void, because the vehicle is no longer standard.
-The second disadvantage is that you have unbalanced the apple cart; when one thing is improved, another suffers.
-Engine modifications may improve power and performance, but this usually comes at the expense of fuel economy and the life expectancy of the engine.
-This would also explain why the manufacturer would no longer be willing to foot the bill if something goes wrong with your modified wheels.
-Unscrupulous workshops “tune” engines to within an inch of their lives and when there is an inevitably failure, it is on your dime.
+First of all, a vehicle under factory warranty becomes null and void because the vehicle is no longer standard.
+The second disadvantage is that you unbalance the apple cart; when you improve (modify) one thing, another suffers.
+It is true, engine modifications may improve power and performance.
+The downside is that this usually comes at the expense of fuel economy and the life expectancy of the engine.
+This may explain why manufacturers are unwilling to foot the bill if something goes wrong with your modified wheels.
+Devious workshops “tune” engines to within an inch of their lives.
+When there is an inevitable engine failure, it is your pocket that is hurt.

-However, this does not mean that there is nothing you can do to improve the power and efficiency of your car’s engine, as this is where Unichip comes into the picture.
+However, this does not mean that there is nothing you can do to improve your car’s power and efficiency.
+Modify or optimise?
+The moment Unichip comes into the picture, things change drastically.
 We don’t believe in modifying people’s cars to the detriment of reliability and fuel consumption.
-The Unichip piggyback computer is added to your engine’s existing electronic control unit (ECU) and optimises its signals to make your engine work better without changing the design or any of the engine’s hardware.
-Contrary to popular belief, the standard settings programmed into the ECU do not do an optimal job, because they have to cater for many small manufacturing variations of individual engines, as well as different fuels, altitudes, and a host of other variables.
-The inevitable compromise almost always leaves room for improvement.
+The Unichip piggyback computer is added to your engine’s existing electronic control unit (ECU).
+It optimises its signals to make your engine work better without changing the design or any of the engine’s hardware.
+Contrary to popular belief, the standard settings programmed into the ECU do not do an optimal job.
+This is because they have to cater to many manufacturing variations of individual engines, different fuels, altitudes, and other variables.
+The inevitable compromise that this situation creates, almost always leaves room for improvement.

-The Unichip is programmed by specialist technicians to take all the characteristics and peculiarities of your car’s engine into account.
-These settings are divided into several maps; for example, your engine will have a specific “economy” map for part-throttle driving and “power” map for full-throttle driving.
-This ensures that you have the best possible economy when driving around town.
+Specialist technicians program the Unichip to take all the characteristics and peculiarities of your engine into account.
+They divide these settings into several map sets.
+For example, your engine will have an “economy” map for part-throttle and “power” map for full-throttle driving.
+This will ensure that you have the best possible economy when driving around town.
 It will also ensure that you have the maximum power available when overtaking.
 Other map sets are also available.
 The Unichip offers you an anti-theft option.
 During this setting, the Unichip renders your car’s engine out of action.
 There is also a towing/4×4 setting.
 The best of all is that there is no compromise and no negative effect on your engine’s durability.
 Does this answer your question about whether to modify or optimise?
 This is the primary reason why we at Unichip don’t modify engines.
 At Unichip, we tune and optimise them.